 All skin can benefit from potent antioxidants that can improve the visible signs of aging.
 We recommend the Eight Greens Youth Serum to protect skin from the drying and aging effects of environmental stressors like pollution, blue light and UV rays.

 Dry skin produces less sebum than normal skin.
 This skin type lacks the lipid and oil production needed to retain moisture (which is what gives skin its soft and supple feel) and therefore appears tight, flaky and dull.
 Those with dry skin often have nearly invisible pores and display more prominent visible signs of aging.

 Oils are the perfect addition to a dry skin routine.
 These treatments are composed of essential fatty acids and ingredients that boost skin’s hydration and moisture.
-We recommend our Rosehip Triple C+E Firming Oil which includes rosehip, jojoba and seabuckthorn oil to improve moisture, soothe dry skin and fight the visible signs of aging.
+We recommend our Camellia Glow Solid Face Oil and our Rosehip Triple C+E Firming Oil.
+The Camellia Glow Solid Face Oil contains camellia oil, pink tourmaline gemstones and marula oil to hydrate and soften the appearance of the skin.
+The Rosehip Triple C+E Firming oil contains rosehip, jojoba and seabuckthorn oil to improve moisture, soothe dry skin and fight the visible signs of aging.

 Combination skin is neither oily nor dry; it’s both.
 This skin type is characterized by non-uniform oil production: more active oil glands in the T-zone and less active oil glands elsewhere.
 As a result, it tends towards oiliness on the forehead, jaw and nose, and dryness on the cheeks, jawline and hairline.

 Believe it or not, combination skin can benefit from our Cornflower Recovery Serum.
 This serum is enriched with results-driven, Biodynamic® ingredients like cornflower and chamomile to calm and soothe dryness.